How to use Oracle Cards!

 I’ve been asked to share some info on how to use oracle cards, so here you go!
 I trust this is a helpful resource for you.

 Firstly, a little background about me and my connection with oracle style cards.
 I used to read tarot cards from the age of 14.
-At the time, there was no such thing as ‘oracle cards’, however my tarot reading experience helped me when I started using my first deck of Doreen Virtue’s ‘Messages from your Angels’ oracle cards.
+At the time, there was no such thing as ‘oracle cards’, however my tarot reading experience helped me when I started using my first deck of oracle cards.

-I remember the buzz in the spiritual community about these ‘oracle cards’ and I give all credit to Doreen for starting them all of those years ago.
+I remember the buzz in the spiritual community about these ‘oracle cards’.
 I think I purchased my first deck in 2001.
 Then I used them and a few other oracle decks together for readings which I preformed for others at local shops, from home and at psychic expos.

 So let’s get into it....

 Think of oracle cards as ‘signs in a box’ - they usually work with the law of attraction - in that like attracts like.
 So with that in mind, you’re always going to draw the card/s that you need in that very moment.
 It will be no accident you get repeat cards, or a card which drops from your deck also turns up in your reading.
-This is the nature of the oracle cards - and I personally find them a great tool for self & psychic development.
+This is the nature of the oracle cards - and I personally find them a great tool for self healing and guidance for life.

 Everyone works with their deck in different ways - however let me share with you what I do....